QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

   \end{aligned}
 ```

-where $\{v_{t}\}$ is an i.i.d. sequence of Gaussian shocks each
+where $\{v_{t}\}$ is an i.i.d. sequence of Gaussian shocks,  each
 with mean zero and variance $\sigma_v^2$.

 To simplify notation, we’ll study a special case of the model by setting
 $h=f=1$.

-The presence of costs of adjusting their capital stocks imparts to firms an incentives to forecast the price of the
+Costs of adjusting their capital stocks impart to firms an incentive to forecast the price of the
 good that they sell.

 Throughout, we use the **rational expectations** equilibrium concept presented